its-siobhanx/Google-Cybersecurity/3. Connect and protect: Networks and network security/Module 4.md

 An Intrusion Detection System (IDS) passively monitors network traffic and/or system activity for malicious activity or policy violations.
 It identifies suspicious patterns and alerts administrators to potential security incidents.

+# Cloud Security Considerations

+Many organizations adopt cloud services for their ease and speed of deployment, cost savings, and scalability.
+However, cloud computing introduces unique security challenges that cybersecurity analysts must address.

+## Identity and Access Management (IAM)

+IAM encompasses the processes and technologies used to manage digital identities and their access to resources.
+A common cloud security issue is misconfigured user roles.
+Improperly configured roles can grant unauthorized access to critical cloud operations, significantly increasing risk.
+Regularly reviewing and tightening IAM configurations is crucial.

+## Configuration

+The expanding cloud ecosystem adds considerable complexity to network management.
+Each cloud service requires precise configuration to meet security and compliance standards.
+This complexity is amplified during cloud migrations, where ensuring accurate configuration for every migrated process is essential.
+Misconfigurations are a frequent cause of breaches, making meticulous attention to detail by network administrators and architects paramount, both during migration and ongoing management.

+## Attack Surface

+Cloud Service Providers (CSPs) offer a wide range of applications and services, each with its own set of risks and vulnerabilities.
+Every new service or application increases an organization's attack surface.
+While a larger attack surface necessitates stronger security measures, a well-designed cloud architecture can leverage multiple services *without* necessarily increasing the number of entry points into the organization's network.
+It's important to remember that CSPs often employ more robust security measures than traditional on-premises networks and undergo more scrutiny.

+## Zero-Day Attacks

+Zero-day attacks (previously unknown exploits) are a concern for both cloud and on-premises environments.
+CSPs are often better positioned to detect and respond to zero-day attacks due to their scale and resources.
+They can patch hypervisors and migrate workloads, minimizing customer impact.
+Organizations should also utilize available tools for patching at the operating system level.

+## Visibility and Tracking

+While network administrators typically have complete visibility into on-premises network traffic, cloud environments present a different landscape.
+CSPs provide tools like flow logs and packet mirroring, but they do *not* allow customers to monitor traffic on the CSP's servers.
+This lack of full visibility can be a concern for organizations accustomed to complete control.
+However, CSPs undergo third-party audits to verify their security posture, which can help organizations assess their own on-premises vulnerabilities and compliance.

+## Rapid Change in the Cloud

+CSPs constantly update their technologies and services.
+This rapid pace of change can be challenging for organizations, as cloud service updates may require adjustments to security configurations and IT processes.
+Organizations must adapt their processes to align with CSP changes while maintaining established security best practices.

+## Shared Responsibility Model

+A fundamental

 Key Characteristics:

 *   **Passive Monitoring:**  IDS primarily observes traffic and system events without actively blocking or altering them.